aditya22oct/my_multi_goal/README.md

 1. For this node ROS Melodic Version is used and progamming langauge python is used
 2. In order to run the node, you should have turtlebot3_gazebo, turtlebot3_simulation, turtlebot3_navigation, turtlebot3_teleop, turtlebot3_slam and turtlebot3_msgs packages install.

+   You can also have look at this link: http://wiki.ros.org/melodic/Installation/Ubuntu
    ```
    sudo apt-get install ros-melodic-turtlebot3 ros-melodic-turtlebot3-simulations ros-melodic-turtlebot3-teleop ros-melodic-turtlebot3-navigation ros-melodic-turtlebot3-slam ros-melodic-turtlebot3-msgs
    ```